 Needless to say this obviously has a monumental carbon footprint.
-On top of this there is often many poorly paid workers taken advantage of, as well as the harsh use of chemicals and pesticides (often considered illegal in the UK) sprayed onto the flowers to reduce pests and increase vase life.
+On top of this there is often many poorly paid workers taken advantage of, as well as the harsh use of chemicals and pesticides (often illegal in the UK) sprayed onto the flowers to reduce pests and increase vase life.
 Not something anyone should be handling!

 The modern day flower shop may also choose to arrange those flowers for a wedding in floral-foam/Oasis - a carcinogenic, plastic-derived product which not only harms the florist handling it, but also poisons waterways and marine life after it's been soaked in water.

 A year into working in the industry we were asking ourselves, when did something so natural turn into something that really wasn't?

 The time for investment in British flower growing has never been more perfect.
 The growers are there, they are expanding rapidly, seeking support, buying the land, developing their stock, their range… They’re devising clever means of combatting bugs and beasties, whilst encouraging diversity.
 Not returning to an old model of mass-production, but trying to find new and sustainable ways of growing that will offer us, the flower lovers, all the abundant blooms we could possibly wish for.